MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/nf-eventdetectoroemadapter-ieventdetectoroemadapter-buildarmingpatterndata.md

 ## -returns

 This method returns HRESULT.
 It returns S_OK if the function exit successfully.
 Otherwise it returns E_INVALIDARG - UserModelData pointer is null or one or more of the DETECTIONEVENTELECTOR contains invalid ids.

 HRESULT_FROM_WIN32(ERROR_GEN_FAILURE) = unable to complete the processing.

 ## -remarks

+This function is the part of the Event Detector OEM interface to be used for hardware keyword spotters.
+For more information, see [Voice Activation](https://docs.microsoft.com/windows-hardware/drivers/audio/voice-activation).

 ## -see-also